Posted on Leave a comment

 Madrigal Hat and Mittens, red-orange color combination.
 Model Karin Tuxen, photography Maja Theodoraki.

 The Madrigal Set is made with Rauma Finull, with a gauge of 28 sts to 10 cm (4 inches) in stranded knitting.
 If you have yarn – Finull or another wool that gives the right gauge – and would just like to buy the hat pattern, you will find it here.
-The mitten pattern can be found in Pom Pom 39, which you’ll find here.
+The mitten pattern can be found in Pom Pom 39, which you’ll find here (update: copyright has reverted to me, and you can now find the mitten pattern here).
 And kits with yarn in the different color combinations can be found here: